chippinmoney/docs/README.md

 The following sections contain documentation of Node SDK for Rapyd API:
 * [Rapyd Client](Rapyd/index.md)

 ## Overview
+The source code of the project can be found [here](https://github.com/chippinmoney/backend).
 In the root of the project, you'll find `.env` file for your environment and `logs` directory where the server places all logs.

 The `src` folder contains the all modules and there are 3 major modules in the project:
 * **CONFIG**: Here, all constants are defined.
 The environment variables are imported here first before being used in any part of the project.